louixy/louixy/README.md

 - 👋 Hi, I’m @Nexalium
-- 👀 I’m interested in hacking and code
+- 👀 I’m interested in hacking and programming
+- 🧑‍💻 I actually learn the programming
 -💞️ Thank you for taking the time to read my profile